EnsemblGSOC/sourabhr-gsoc-2017/README.md

 ### What code got merged ?

-The below pull requests were either automatically or manually merged into the main repo by  the [author](https://github.com/simonbrent).
+The below pull requests were either automatically or manually merged into the main Genoverse repo by the [author](https://github.com/simonbrent).

 #### List of pull requests